bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### PDS indexing behaviors

 Indexing is a key requirement for applications.
-A traditional relational database would struggle if developers had to "scan and filter" the entire table for each query, and ADX is no exception.
+A traditional relational database would struggle if developers had to "scan and filter" the entire table for each query, and ATP is no exception.

-Choosing an indexing strategy for ADX has been challenging.
+Choosing an indexing strategy for ATP has been challenging.
 Here's a quick summary of the approaches we've considered:

 - **Have each application produce its own indexes.** We often refer to this as the "full client" approach, where the application downloads repositories directly and produce whatever secondary indexes they need.
 This is always an option, but it doesn't really work in the browser or mobile environment (it takes a lot of resources) and it means the application needs to sync and index the records before the user can start.
 Realistically speaking, this approach requires the application to run its own backend, and we'd really like it if the core social applications could use the PDS as their sole backend -- a model we call the "delegator client."
 - **Allow schemas to define how they should be indexed by the PDS**.
 This is a wonderful-sounding idea until you realize that the resource costs of producing those indexes could easily grow out of control.
 Each index has a processing and storage cost, and we're not yet comfortable with the idea that a PDS should accept arbitrary index definitions.
 - **Create generic indexes on every field of every record by the PDS**.
 If schema-defined indexes *might* be a resource problem, then this idea definitely will be.
 There's also a good chance this won't cover all the kinds of indexes needed; how would the user's merged home feed get produced, for example?

 Right now we've decided the best option is implement indexes & views for a core set of schemas in the PDS software that Bluesky releases.
 As Bluesky's core mission is to enable decentralized public social broadcast, these baked-in schemas will be the vocabulary needed for social networking.
-This way we can be sure to produce efficient indexes for the core use-cases of ADX.
+This way we can be sure to produce efficient indexes for the core use-cases of ATP.

 It's important to note that this approach will not preclude the use of other schemas.
 The PDS will still correctly accept and host data that uses other schemas, and applications will still be able to access that data.
 The PDS simply won't produce any optimized indexes for that data; an application will either need to live without custom indexes, or it will need to produce them itself.